 Google prefers responsive web design

-With Google officially stating that responsive web design is their preferred choice for websites, businesses are increasingly choosing to implement it when optimising their websites for search.
+With Google officially stating that responsive web design is their preferred choice for websites, businesses are increasingly choosing to implement it when optimizing their websites for search.
 Responsive web design is now considered a major ranking factor, and can therefore lead to higher search rankings on Google.

 Google recommends that “webmasters follow the industry best practice of using web design, namely serving the same HTML for all devices, using media queries to decide rendering on each device.”

 Whilst it’s true that mobile websites and adaptive designs support mobile devices, Google opts for responsive web design for internet browsing.
-The reasons for this is similar to what we have discussed in this article.
-Not only do responsive designs cater to the growing number of global mobile users and offer a better user experience, but they also usually looks more aesthetically-pleasing and are easier to upkeep.
+The reasons for this are similar to what we have discussed in this article.
+Not only do responsive designs cater to the growing number of global mobile users and offer a better user experience, but they also usually look more aesthetically-pleasing and are easier to upkeep.

 Another thing to consider is that Google owns Android – the leading mobile operating system worldwide.
 Therefore, it makes sense that they want to ensure that people enjoy a good experience browsing online on their mobile or tablet.
 It ensures that more people will use their devices for different things.

 Google is cracking down on non-responsive websites, affecting the rankings of pages that are not mobile-friendly.
-This means that if your business doesn’t have a responsive website, many of your competitors will likely be ranked higher than you in the search engine results.
+This means that if your business doesn’t have a responsive website, many of your competitors will likely be ranked higher than you in search engine results.
 As a result, they will probably receive more business.
 If you’re not sure if your website is responsive or not, it makes sense to contact a web design agency that can carry out a full website review.